 The Franciscan friary at the beginning of the 15th century was located in the south-eastern part of the town, in the corner of the defensive wall built by King Casimir the Great, between the lower tower on one side and the higher tower on the other, near the Hungarian Gate.
 A narrow street led from it to the Franciscan walls.
 Wąska Street, also known as Do Franciszkanów, led from the market square to the church.
 The town council operated in the tenement house at the corner of Franciszkańska Street and the market square, while the almshouse was located on Franciszkańska Street.

 When nave was added, advanced construction works had to be carried out, because the chancel was built on a lower ground level than the rest of the church (this is evidenced by the plinth running around the chancel and aisles).
 A shaft was made in the chancel and the floor was raised to the level of the central nave floor, probably also the vault in the chancel was raised.
-The nave had walls 1.2-1.3 meters thick, inside covered with a vault supported by four stone, octagonal inter-nave pillars and three pairs of half-pillars (from the east, west and north).
+The nave had walls 1.2-1.3 meters thick, inside covered with a vault supported by four stone, octagonal pillars between the aisles and three pairs of half-pillars (from the east, west and north).
 The sculptor’s chisel did not make any rich decorations on the stone bosses of the stellar vault of the central nave.
 The brick ribs were springing from the pyramidal corbels with six-sided bases.
 A cross-rib vault was installed in the aisles, sacristy and northern chapel.
 The vault above the chancel was probably cross-rib, based on stone corbels suspended at a height of about 9.3 meters.
 The stone ribs were fastened with bosses, which had rich architectural details in the form of shields and plant rosettes carved in sandstone.